sachseka/eatPrep/tests/testthat/_snaps/evalPbc.md

     Message <cliMessage>
-      v Excellent, no attractors (score 1) were chosen with a frequency of zero. v Excellent, no distractors (score 0) were chosen with a frequency of zero. x catPbcs for attractors (score 1) of the following 1 item are worrisome low (< 0.05) or missing: I1:_0.05 i For a list of problematic items, save the `output` of this function and return the item names as a vector:
+      v Excellent, no attractors (score 1) were chosen with a frequency of zero. v Excellent, no distractors (score 0) were chosen with a frequency of zero. x catPbcs for attractors (score 1) of the following 2 items are worrisome low (< 0.05) or missing: I1:_0.05 and I2:_0.05 i For a list of problematic items, save the `output` of this function and return the item names as a vector:
       * output$lowMisPbcAtt